Ikergune/firos/README.md

 -----------------

 Disconnecting robots from FIROS is possible by simply calling this topic with the robot name.
-`/FIROS/disconnect turtle1`
+`/FIROS/disconnect/turtle1`

 API
 ===

 FIROS has several REST entry points that are used for connecting with the context broker or getting data from FIROS.

-You can find FIROS api at http://docs.firos.apiary.io/#
+You can find FIROS api at http://docs.firos.apiary.io/# (OLD)

 GET /robots
 -----------